dirko/dirko.github.io/_posts/2015-06-11-Spelling-correction-with-pyhacrf-Part-2.md

 We can see that the `m` to `m`, `x` to `s`, `z` to `s`, and `i` to `b` transitions are associated  with the `match`ing state.
-It makes sense that `z` and `s` are interchangeable, but `i` and `b` doesn't make sense to me.
+It makes sense that `z` and `s` are interchangeable, but `i` and `b` doesn't make sense to me yet.
 `0` to `o` also has a positive weight, which makes sense because there are examples in the training set such as `('0kkay', 'okay')`.

-Also interesting are the entries on the diagonal - where character between the two words stay the same.
-I would have guessed that this will always be positive but all the vowels except `u` are negative.
+Also interesting are the entries on the diagonal - which represents character matches.
+I would have guessed that these weights will always be positive, but all the vowels except `u` are negative.
 All the other states' transition weights have to be taken into account, of course, so it isn't as simple as positive weights mean `match`.
-If the `mismatch` states' weights are even larger negative values then the net effect will still be towards `match`.
+If the `mismatch` states' weights are even larger negative values then the net effect will still be to favour the `match` label.

 ![Hacrf parameters](/images/2015-06-11-Spelling-correction-with-pyhacrf-Part-2/hacrf_parameters_mismatch.png "Hacrf parameters")

 The `1`, or `non-match` state's weights contain much the same information.
 Where there was a positive weight previously there is now a negative weight and the other way around.
-One exception is `a` to `a`.
+One exception is `a` to `a` - I can't think of a specific reason why this is the case.

 ## Generate candidates